Skip to main content

 It also travels back to the brain, where it is detected by both the hypothalamus and the pituitary gland.
 If the level of testosterone is sufficient or high, it signals the hypothalamus to reduce its production of Gonadotropin-Releasing Hormone (GnRH) and the pituitary to reduce its production of LH.
 This action, known as negative feedback, prevents the system from overproducing the hormone, thus maintaining balance.

-Conversely, if the level of testosterone is too low, the absence of this signal prompts the hypothalamus to secrete more GnRH, which in turn stimulates the pituitary to release more LH, instructing the testes to produce more testosterone.
+Conversely, if the level of testosterone is too low, the absence of this negative feedback signal prompts the hypothalamus to secrete more GnRH, which in turn stimulates the pituitary to release more LH, instructing the testes to produce more testosterone.
 This self-correcting mechanism is fundamental to maintaining homeostasis.

 The disruption of this feedback loop, whether due to aging, stress, environmental factors, or disease, is a primary cause of hormonal disorders.
-A that fails to assess the integrity of these feedback loops is missing the most critical aspect of endocrine health.
+A wellness program that fails to assess the integrity of these feedback loops is missing the most critical aspect of endocrine health.
 It is like checking the temperature of a room without ever inspecting the thermostat or the furnace.

 Intermediate